Azure/Industrial-IoT/docs/howto-develop-locally.md

 Steps using Visual Studio 2017:

-1. Open the solution using `azure-iiot-opc-vault-service.sln`.
+1. Open the solution using `azure-iiot-opc-vault-service.sln`. *Note: `azure-iiot-opc-vault-service-develop.sln` allows to debug with source instead of nuget packages of the azure-iiot-solutions and the OPC UA.NetStandard stack.*
 2. When the solution is loaded, right click on the solution node, select `Properties` and go to the `Startup Project` section.
 3. Choose `Multiple Startup Projects`.
 The OPC Vault microservice  project `...Services.Vault` is always required.
 The application project `...Services.Vault.App` and/or the OPC Vault edge module `...Modules.Vault` are optional to debug the application and the edge module.
 Set projects to `Start` for debugging.